It all began in Tucson

 D.A. is a fisherman and I am a kayaker, so our time off was usually spent near water.
 We visited lakes in southern Arizona and particularly liked Roper Lake State Park.
-We got to know a few camp host volunteers, we camped or rented cabins and began thinking how great it would be to have a camping trailer.
-We started with an Aliner – one of those hard-sided pop-ups.
+As we camped or rented cabins, we began thinking how great it would be to have a camping trailer.
+That is how we became the proud owners of an Aliner – one of those hard-sided pop-ups.

 My Mom passed away in 2012 and we found ourselves ready to pursue our dream.
 Getting rid of all the stuff was hard, I won’t kid or lie.
 It was R-E-A-L-L-Y hard!
 But down-sizing is also very liberating.
 We sold real property, we sold personal property, and then we started giving it away.
 By then it was mostly fun.

-We sold D.A.’s Chevy Silverado.
-We traded my Chevy Impala for a Chevy HHR, the “toad,” and then purchased a 32’ 2007 Coachman by Mirada, the “mothership.”
+We sold D.A.’s Chevy Silverado and my Chevy Impala and bought a Chevy HHR, the “toad.”
+Next came the 32’ 2007 Coachman by Mirada, our “mothership.”
 At the end of March 2013, we set off with an RV full of “stuff” we were sure we couldn’t live without.
 That’s how we got to know most of the thrift stores in Arizona, New Mexico and Colorado.
 Every time we landed in a new town, we had yet another box of that couldn’t-live-without stuff to drop off, never to be thought of or missed.

 We purchased a membership in Colorado River Adventures because we knew we wanted to be in Arizona in the winters.
 As we’ve questioned ourselves over the years if it was a good investment for us, we’ve come to see it was a VERY GOOD choice for us.
 We spend winters at Havasu Springs, a resort half-way between Parker and Lake Havasu City, AZ, and that is where we see dentists and doctors for routine care.